 Giardia infection, or giardiasis, is caused by ingesting giardia, single-cell organisms (protozoan) that parasitize the small intestine.
 Puppies tend to contract the organism by drinking from streams, puddles, or other contaminated water sources.
 It can also be contracted by direct contact with feces from other infected pets.
-Reinfection from a pet's own feces is also common.
-In fact, giardia is quite common in young pets—affecting up to half of all puppies.
-May dogs can have no symptoms from giardia, however, in many cases, if it is left untreated, the intestinal parasite can wreak havoc on a puppy's digestive tract, causing malabsorption issues which lead to malnutrition.
+Reinfection from a pet's feces is also common.
+Giardia is quite common in young pets—affecting up to half of all puppies.
+May dogs can have no symptoms from giardia; however, in many cases, if it is left untreated, the intestinal parasite can wreak havoc on a puppy's digestive tract, causing malabsorption issues which lead to malnutrition.

 Symptoms of Giardia in Puppies

 Causes of Giardia

 The infective cyst stage of the giardia organism lives in the environment, mostly in standing water.
-When infected animals, like deer or small mammals, defecate near water sources, the water acts as a medium for contracting the bug.
+When infected animals, such as deer or small mammals, defecate near water sources, the water acts as a medium for contracting the bug.
 The disease is also spread through contact with infected feces.
 Once the puppy is infected, the protozoa attach to its small intestine and begin a parasitic feeding stage.
 The parasite then begins to divide and replicate itself causing distress to the puppy and sometimes destruction of the intestine.

 Technically, there is no drug specifically formulated for treating giardiasis in animals.
 So, giardia is typically treated with the prescription drug fenbendazole, a broad-spectrum anti-parasitic medicine used to also treat other gastrointestinal parasites like worms.
-Side effects rarely occur with this course of treatment and the drug use is safe for both pregnant and lactating animals.
+Side effects rarely occur with this course of treatment and the drug is safe for both pregnant and lactating animals.
 Another option for treatment is the antibiotic metronidazole.
 These medications can act stronger together, so in some cases, animals will be given both medications simultaneously.
 Following a course of medication, repeated fecal exams are needed to confirm the presence of any existing organisms.
 To prevent the spread of giardia from your puppy to your family members, bathe him regularly, with gloved hands and shampoo, to remove fecal material and the associated cysts.

 Giardia and Humans